-Payroll errors can cost you fines and even legal penalties.
-Prevent these problems by learning how to avoid payroll mistakes.
-Here are 7 of the most common, along with some simple solutions for avoiding them.
+Payroll mistakes can cost you in fines and you can even incur legal penalties.
+Here are 7 of the most common payroll errors, how to avoid them and simple solutions for fixing them.

-IRS regulations require businesses to make the following deposits on either a monthly or semi-weekly schedule:
+IRS regulations require businesses to make the following payroll tax deposits on either a monthly or semi-weekly schedule:

 - Withheld federal income tax